StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup/hot-backup-standalone-server.md

 To back up or export the database from Cassandra, gather the following information:

 * Cassandra admin password
+* SSL and authentication details to connect to Cassandra
 * Keyspace used by TheHive (default: `thehive`).
 Find this in the `application.conf` configuration file, under the `db.janusgraph.storage` attribute, within `storage`, `cql`, and `keyspace` settings.

 ```yaml